5 Career-Related Questions About Fitness & Nutrition Training

 The temptation to indulge in bad habits or ignore our bodies is made all too easy by conveniences like fast food, on-demand entertainment, and the stresses of our jobs and day-to-day responsibilities.
 Just look at some of the facts:

-- More than 93.3 million adults and 13.7 million young people in America are obese.1, 2 And those numbers could rise significantly.
-Projections indicate that about 115 million adults in the U.S. (i.e., half of them) could be obese by the year 2030.3
+- In America, close to 30 percent of adults and almost 19 percent of young people are obese.
+And those numbers could rise significantly.
+According to the President's Council on Sports, Fitness & Nutrition, about 115 million adults in the U.S. (i.e., half of them) could be obese by the year 2030.

-- On average, medical costs are about 42 percent higher for people who are obese than for people who are at a normal weight.3
+- On average, medical costs are about 42 percent higher for people who are obese than for people who are at a normal weight, says the Council.

-- Americans tend to consume a lot more fats, sugars, sodium, and refined grains than is recommended.3
+- The Council also notes that Americans tend to consume a lot more fats, sugars, sodium, and refined grains than is recommended.

-- Only about one in four adults meet the government's recommended aerobic and muscle-strengthening activity guidelines.4
+- Only about one in four adults meet the government's recommended aerobic and muscle-strengthening activity guidelines, according to the Centers for Disease Control and Prevention.

 That's why we need fitness and nutrition experts more than ever.
 They understand what it takes to help us overcome the temptations and challenges and get on the path toward leading healthier lives.
 And they aren't deterred by the statistics.
 Instead, they are emboldened by them.
 After all, those stats clearly show just how much work there is to do.
 They point to a huge and ongoing opportunity to help transform the health and wellness of our communities.